 Academic accommodations and services are individualized and developed on a case-by-case basis.
 Specific accommodations are determined by an intake with a Disability Services Specialist and a student's documentation.
 Academic accommodations will be reasonable and appropriate based on a student's disability.
 Academic accommodations do not include services or equipment of a personal nature.

 An intake is a conversation to discuss what worked or did not work in the past as well as developing new resources and strategies for the college environment.
 During an intake, a conversation takes place to discuss the student's strengths, academic concerns, past experiences, and impacts of disability.
 Documentation provides an understanding of an individual's disability and information to anticipate the current impact of the disability and how it interacts with the college environment.
 The Disability Services Specialist takes into consideration the information shared during intake along with documentation when developing a plan for services and accommodations.
 Final approval of the plan for services and accommodations is made by the Director of Disability Services.

-Students who are eligible for testing accommodations such as extended time, reader, scribe, or use of adaptive equipment or technology take tests in The Learning Center.
+Students who are eligible for testing accommodations such as extended time, reader, scribe, or use of adaptive equipment or technology take tests in Disability Services.
 Students that only require extended time take tests in the Testing Center.

 Extended time is 150% the time given to students taking the test in class.
 For example, a 1-hour exam in class is extended to 1.5 hours.
 A 2-hour exam in class is extended to 3 hours.